 coils, each having an equal number of turns equal to half the total

-turns required, as shown at (B) and (C) of Figure 1, instead of in a
+turns required, as shown at (B) and (C) of Figure 1, instead of

-coils need not be wound in the same direction.
+neutralized.
+The coils need not be wound in the same direction.

 It is merely necessary to connect them properly so the current flows

 in the opposite direction in each.
 At (B) the coils are wound similarly.

 At (C) they are wound in opposite directions.

-the inductive effect of one
+the inductive effect of one coil is neutralized by current sent

-of the proper number of turns, placed near it as shown at (C) of Figure 1.
+placed near it as shown at (C) of Figure 1.
 The bucking coil is

 so wound or connected that its magnetic effect equals and opposes